-George has also successfully represented a number of the state’s public corporations, county governments, and municipalities against a variety of unique legal challenges, including First and Fourteenth Amendment lawsuits, taxpayer standing challenges, writs of mandamus, and claims premised upon federal and state statutes.
-He proactively advises public entities on intergovernmental relations, regulatory compliance, and statutory interpretation.
+He has effectively defended a number of the state’s actors, county governments, and municipalities against a variety of unique legal challenges, including First and Fourteenth Amendment lawsuits, claims arising under Nebraska’s Declaratory Judgments Act, claims arising under Nebraska’s Uniform Arbitration Act, taxpayer standing challenges, writs of mandamus, and suits arising under other federal and state statutes.
+He proactively advises public entities on intergovernmental and employee relations.

 Since 2019, George has been selected by his peers for inclusion in the Best Lawyers In America© for Labor and Employment Litigation and Employment Law Management.
 He is also included in Great Plains Super Lawyers in the practice area of Labor and Employment.

 While attending law school, George served as a law clerk to the Honorable Judge Jeffre Cheuvront of Nebraska’s Lancaster County District Court.

 - University of Nebraska College of Law, J.D., with distinction, 1999

 - University of Nebraska at Lincoln, B.A., 1996

 Professional & Civic Affiliations

 - Omaha Bar Association